stolostron/multicluster-role-assignment/README.md

    - Ensure the subject (user/group/SA) is valid

 3. **Status shows "Error" for role assignments**:
-   - Check the detailed message in the status
+   - Check the detailed message in the status for specific errors like "PlacementNotFound" or "PlacementResolutionFailed"
    - Verify network connectivity to target clusters
    - Ensure the target namespaces exist